mdsol-share/crichton/doc/profile_metadata.md

-Note: If `self` and/or `help` links are included as relative links, they will be generated in ALPS profiles as fully-qualified URIs using `the alps_base_uri` and/or `documentation_base_uri` configuration variables see [Crichton Configuration][].
+Note: If `self` and/or `help` links are included as relative links, they will be generated in ALPS profiles as fully-qualified URIs using `the alps_base_uri` and/or `documentation_base_uri` configuration variables see [Crichton Configuration](crichton_configuration.md).
 Any other link included must specify a fully-qualified URI.

 `self` and `help` are used in accordance to [RFC 5988 - Web Linking](http://tools.ietf.org/html/rfc5988).